Afghanistan: Durrani Empire

-Zaman Shah Durrani would succeed to the Durrani Throne following the death of his father, Timur Shah Durrani.
-This instigated civil war with his brothers, Mahmud Shah Durrani, and Humayun Mirza revolting against him.
-With Humayun centered in Kandahar, and Mahmud Shah centered in Herat.
-Zaman Shah would defeat Humayun and also force the loyalty of Mahmud Shah Durrani.
-Securing his position on the throne, Zaman Shah had led 3 campaigns into Punjab, with the first two campaigns capturing Lahore, but being forced to retreat due to intel about a possible Qajar invasion, or his brother, Mahmud Shah Durrani revolting.
+Zaman Shah Durrani succeeded to the Durrani Throne following the death of his father, Timur Shah Durrani.
+His brothers Mahmud Shah Durrani and Humayun Mirza revolted against him, with Humayun centered in Kandahar and Mahmud Shah centered in Herat.
+Zaman Shah would defeat Humayun and force the loyalty of Mahmud Shah Durrani.
+Securing his position on the throne, Zaman Shah led three campaigns into Punjab.
+The first two campaigns captured Lahore, but he retreated due to intel about a possible Qajar invasion.
 Zaman Shah embarked on his third campaign for Punjab in 1800 to deal with a rebellious Ranjit Singh.
-However, he was forced to withdraw, with his brother, Mahmud Shah Durrani revolting, Zaman Shah would be toppled from his reign, replaced by his brother, Mahmud Shah Durrani.
-However, just under 2 years in his reign, Mahmud Shah Durrani would be deposed by his brother, Shah Shuja Durrani, on 13 July 1803.
-Shah Shuja would attempt to consolidate the Durrani Realm, which had been long striven by civil war.
-Shah Shuja would later be deposed by his brother at the Battle of Nimla (1809), where Mahmud Shah Durrani would defeat and force Shah Shuja to flee, with Shah Mahmud usurping the throne again for his second reign beginning on 3 May 1809.
+However, he was forced to withdraw, and Zaman Shah's reign was ended by Mahmud Shah Durrani.
+However, just under two years into his reign, Mahmud Shah Durrani was deposed by his brother Shah Shuja Durrani on 13 July 1803.
+Shah Shuja attempted to consolidate the Durrani Realm but was deposed by his brother at the Battle of Nimla (1809).
+Mahmud Shah Durrani defeated Shah Shuja and forced him to flee, usurping the throne again.
+His second reign began on 3 May 1809.